 3. Incredible Concentration Options

-With more than a dozen areas of concentration, students can essentially design their own program according to their passions and ministry goals.
-Within the 75-credit program, students may select an area of focused study (12 credits), some of which have brand-new courses within them.
-Just a few of these concentrations include Organizational Leadership, Pastoral Leadership, Bible Exposition and Christian Apologetics.
+With eight areas of concentration, students can essentially design their own program according to their passions and ministry goals.
+Within the 75-credit program, students may select an area of focused study, some of which have new courses within them.
+Just a few of these concentrations include Formational Leadership, Christian Care, Bible Exposition, Theology and Christian Apologetics.

 Furthermore, up to nine credits within the program are available so students can even further customize their MDiv experience.
 With these credits, they may choose an internship with ministry or church, which may be especially beneficial for those making a complete career change.
 Or students may embark on an LBC | Capital TraveLearn trip to Israel, Turkey or Greece.
 Lastly, students may choose research-intensive courses with these nine credits, which will prepare them for doctoral study, such as a Doctor of Ministry or PhD.

-As Brown notes, “Eighteen to 21 credits of the MDiv are uniquely you, with the guidance of advisors and mentors who help you along that path.”
+In essence, 18 to 21 credits of the MDiv are uniquely the student’s, with the guidance of advisors and mentors who help them along their path.

 4. Opportunities to Finish Faster with Advance Standing